Fictional location: Locating a story

-Maps are an immediate necessity for some works, as they do not take place on Earth.
+Maps are an immediate necessity for certain works, as their settings do not exist on Earth.
 Writers need working maps to keep straight at a glance whether the castle is north or south of the river, and how long it takes to get between valleys.
 This can be very helpful in preventing snags when dealing directly with fictional geography.

 Authors are as forgetful and absent-minded as the lesser breeds of humankind, and a simple precaution like taking a moment to sketch out a map helps prevent such errors and inconsistencies (upon which eagle-eyed readers are bound to swoop with gleeful cries, thereafter sitting down to write nasty letters to the poor author).